Az3rate/aznet/README.md

 If you find a bug or have a feature request, please [open an issue](https://github.com/your-repo/issues) with a clear description and steps to reproduce or desired functionality.
 We welcome all feedback and suggestions!

-## Contributors
+## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started, code style, and submitting pull requests.
+This project is primarily a showcase of my work and abilities.
+While I am not actively seeking contributors, contributions are welcome if you are interested in trying something or improving the project.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.